sethvargo/ratchet/README.md

 There are a few options for installing ratchet:

+-   Via homebrew:

+    ```sh
+    brew install ratchet
+    ```

+    Note this option is community supported and may not be the latest available verson.

 -   As a single-static binary from the [releases page][releases].
 -   As a container image from the [container registry][containers].
 -   Compiled from source yourself.
 Note this option is not supported.